google/play-unity-plugins/README.md

 Core library as a gradle dependency.
 This will override the version of the Play Core library included by Unity with the version specified in [PlayCoreDependencies.xml](https://github.com/google/play-unity-plugins/blob/master/GooglePlayPlugins/com.google.play.core/Editor/PlayCoreDependencies.xml).

+### Enable Jetifier for Play Integrity plugin

+Because the Play Integrity API Android Library contains AndroidX dependencies, for Unity 2020.3 or above, you may need to manually enable Jetifier in EDM4U with the following steps:

+- Enable `Custom Gradle Properties Template` in `Project Settings` -> `Player` -> `Publishing Settings`, if not already.
+- Then enable `Use Jetifier` and `Patch gradleTemplate.properties` in EDM4U's Android Resolver setting.

 ## Related plugins